University of Sanctuary: Welcoming sanctuary seekers within and beyond campus

 University of Sanctuary accreditation celebrates the good practice of universities that promote a culture of welcome for sanctuary seekers within and beyond their campuses.

-There are currently 33 Universities of Sanctuary across the UK.
-As a University of Sanctuary, we would work with other higher education institutions as places of safety for those who’ve been forcibly displaced.
+There are more than 40 Universities of Sanctuary across the UK, and we work with other higher education institutions as places of safety for those who’ve been forcibly displaced.

-Our goal to become a University of Sanctuary aligns with the University of Leeds Strategy 2020-2030, highlighting our commitment to global equity and inclusion, and reflecting the University values of collaboration, compassion, inclusivity and integrity.
+Our University of Sanctuary status aligns with the University of Leeds Strategy 2020-2030, highlighting our commitment to global equity and inclusion, and reflecting the University values of collaboration, compassion, inclusivity and integrity.

 Our initiatives